zzx1313/OpenManus/README.md

 Or contact @mannaandpoem via 📧email: mannaandpoem@gmail.com

+**Note**: Before submitting a pull request, please use the pre-commit tool to check your changes.
+Run `pre-commit run --all-files` to execute the checks.

 ## Community Group
 Join our networking group on Feishu and share your experience with other developers!